-The AOA Research Coordinators Committee will assess whether the project has met program requirements.
-Trainees will be encouraged to incorporate the feedback from the Committee and submit an article for publication.
+The AOA Research Coordinators will assess whether the project has met program requirements.
+Trainees will be encouraged to incorporate any feedback from the coordinators and submit an article for publication.
 Trainees will need to select a research supervisor for the duration of the project and have a research plan and supervisor approved prior to commencing the project.